On Confidence Sequences for Bounded Random Processes via Universal Gambling Strategies: Preliminaries

 At its core, the common technique upon which most, if not all, methods for constructing confidence sequences rely on is the following celebrated inequality by \citet{Ville1939} from the martingale theory. \begin{theorem}[Ville's inequality] For a nonnegative supermartingale sequence $(W_t)_{t=0}^{\infty}$ with $W_0>0$, for any $\d>0$, we have

 \end{theorem} This statement is a sequential, uniform counterpart for nonnegative supermartingales to Markov's inequality for nonnegative random variables.
-Since this inequality controls the probability that the sequence $(W_t)_{t=0}^{\infty}$ overshoots a certain threshold uniformly over time, the key idea is to construct a \emph{good} martingale sequence $(W_t)_{t=0}^{\infty}$ out of the given sequence $(Y_t)_{t=1}^{\infty}$, so that the sequence of events controlled by this inequality can be translated to a confidence sequence for a target parameter $\mu$.
+Since this inequality controls the probability that the sequence $(W_t)_{t=0}^{\infty}$ overshoots a certain threshold uniformly over time, the key idea is to construct a \emph{good} martingale sequence $(W_t)_{t=0}^{\infty}$ out of the given sequence $(Y_t)_{t=1}^{\infty}$ \scndrevision{such that the wealth sequence grows as rapidly as possible for any $m\neq \mu$,} so that the sequence of events controlled by this inequality can be translated to a \scndrevision{tighter} confidence sequence for a target parameter $\mu$; \scndrevision{the intuition will be visually demonstrated in Fig.~\ref{fig:evolution} in Section~\ref{sec:exp:evolution}}.

 \titrevision{As explored in \citep{Hendriks2021,Jun--Orabona2019,Waudby-Smith--Ramdas2020b,Orabona--Jun2021}}, a natural way to construct a supermartingale is via a gambling, and we thus start by introducing the gambling formalism of this approach.